Foreign Exchange Guide to Switzerland

 Swiss franc (CHF) in the markets

-Switzerland currency and money saving tips
+Currency and money saving tips for Switzerland

 Switzerland is a well organized and safe country, however it is not cheap.
 Car rental can be pricey when you include the cost of fuel.
 Booking a rail pass helps you plan what you will be spending, and children travel for free.
 If you intend to travel by train, boat, bus or cable cars, a rail pass will help you save money.
 Take advantage of the rail pass extras.
 For example, the Swiss Travel Pass includes free entrance to hundreds of museums and allows free traveling on the most beautiful scenic routes, and some cable cars and cogwheel trains are free instead of discounted.
 Even without a rail pass, traveling is free in some cases if you stay at certain hotels.
 Booking seats is not required for most trains, so you can save money by not doing so.
 Budget hotels are available, however top tourist towns are generally quite expensive.